 Personal data means any information that relates to a natural person through which they may be identified e.g. an email address such as: email@example.com

-After Build provide an aftercare service to new home developers and housing associations.
+After Build provide an aftercare service to new home developers, contractors and housing associations.
 The delivery of such service involves communication with homeowners, occupants and tenants (the ‘data subject’).
 This means that we will seek, store and process the following:

 Usually this information is largely provided by the developer or housing association.

 The use of the personal data enables After Build to communicate with the data subject when dealing with reported building defects.
 This is the purpose of the service provided.
 After Build’s outbound communication may take the form of an Email, a telephone call, an SMS message or a letter.

 The developer (who most likely provided it in the first instance) and the contractor.
 After Build will liaise with the relevant trade contractor to organise an appointment when work needs to be conducted.
 Personal data is captured in a formal Job Instruction which is raised by After Build and issued to the contractor.
 Usually this is limited to the data subject’s name, postal address and nature of the reported building defect; however there may be occasions when the data subject may request that we also provide a telephone contact.